Com1t/alpaca-lora/README.md

 ## Description

 This repository is the halfway tensorRT API implementation of the LLaMA decoder.
+The purpose of this project is trying to leverage nvidia TensorRT to generate a platform optimized LLaMA implementation.
 The work is paused because of the release of [NVIDIA/TensorRT-LLM](https://github.com/NVIDIA/TensorRT-LLM), a more thorough reimplementation of LLMs.
 In TensorRT-LLM, nvidia ported FasterTransformer to TensorRT plugins, resulting a slightly easier reconstruction for users.